devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Provider Package

-The Provider Package [\[53\]](https://pub.dev/packages/provider) is an open-source package for Flutter developed by Remi Rousselet in 2018.
-It has since then been endorsed by the Flutter Team on multiple occasions \[54\], \[55\] and they are now devolving it in cooperation.
+The Provider Package [\[53\]](https://pub.dev/packages/provider) is an open-source package for Flutter published by Remi Rousselet in 2018.
+It has since then been endorsed by the Flutter Team on multiple occasions \[54\], \[55\] and Rousselet and the Flutter Team are now devolving it in cooperation.
 The package is basically a prettier interface for Inherited Widgets [\[36\]](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html).
 You can use Provider to expose State from a Widget at the top of the tree to any number of Widgets below it in the tree.

 As a quick reminder: Data in Flutter always flows **downwards**.
-If you want to access data from multiple locations within your Widget Tree, you have to place it at one of their common ancestors so they can both access it through their build contexts.
-This practice is called *“lifting State up”* and it is a common practice within declarative frameworks [\[56\]](https://www.youtube.com/watch?v=zKXz3pUkw9A).
+If you want to access data from multiple locations within your Widget Tree, you have to place it at one of their common ancestors so they can both access it through their BuildContexts.
+This practice is called *“lifting State up”* and it is very common within declarative frameworks [\[56\]](https://www.youtube.com/watch?v=zKXz3pUkw9A).

 | 📙 | Lifting State up | Placing State at the lowest common ancestor of all Widgets that need access to it [\[56\]](https://www.youtube.com/watch?v=zKXz3pUkw9A) |
 | - | ---------------- | :-------------------------------------------------------------------------------------------------------------------------------------- |

 The Provider Package is an easy way for us to lift State up.
 Let’s look at our example from figure 14: The first common ancestor of all Widgets in need of the favorite list is *MaterialApp*.
-So we will need to lift the State up to the MaterialApp and then have our Widgets access it from there:
+So we will need to lift the State up to the MaterialApp Widget and then have our other Widgets access it from there:

 ![Wisgen WidgetTree Favorites with Provider](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-pagetree-provider.PNG)

 *Figure 15: Wisgen WidgetTree Favorites with Provider [\[11\]](https://github.com/Fasust/wisgen)*

 To minimize re-builds the Provider Package uses ChangeNotifiers [\[57\]](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html).
-This way Widgets can subscribe/listen to the Sate and get notified whenever the State changes.
-This is how an implementation of Wisgen’s favorite list would look like using Provider: *Favorites* is the class we will use to provide our favorite list globally.
+This way Widgets can subscribe/listen to the provided Sate and get notified whenever the it changes.
+This is how an implementation of Wisgen’s favorite list would look like using Provider. *Favorites* is the class we will use to provide our favorite list globally.
 The *notifyListeners()* function will trigger rebuilds on all Widgets that listen to it.

 ``` dart
 class Favorites with ChangeNotifier{